symbol/symbol-docs/source/guides/account/converting-an-account-to-multisig.rst

 ************
 What's next?
 ************
-Try to modify the account, converting it into a 2-of-2 multisig following :doc:`modifying a multisig account <modifying-a-multisig-account>` guide.
+Modify the account, converting it into a 2-of-2 multisig following :doc:`modifying a multisig account <modifying-a-multisig-account>` guide.